An Information Theory-inspired Strategy for Automatic Network Pruning: Experiment

 \textbf{Influence of $\beta$ and $n$.} There are only two hyper-parameters in ITPruner.
 One is the importance factor $\beta$, which is proposed to control relative compression rates between different layers.
 The other one is sample image $n$, which determines the computation cost of ITPruner.
 Fig.~\ref{fig:beta} reports the accuracy and variance of layer-wise importance in different $\beta$.
-As we can see, layer-wise importance $\boldsymbol{i}$ tends to has a significant variance with a large $\beta$, and vice versa.
+As we can see, layer-wise importance $\boldsymbol{i}$ tends to {have} a significant variance with a large $\beta$, and vice versa.
 Such variance finally determines the difference of layer-wise compression rate through Eq.~\ref{eq:HIS_prob}.
 However, the performance gap between different $\beta$ is negligible.
 Similar results are observed for different $n$.
-The experiment is available in the supplementary materials.
-In particular, the variance of top-1 accuracy in CIFAR-10 between different $n$ is around $0.1$.
-We thus conclude that ITPruner is easy to implement.
+In particular, we further conduct {an} experiment to demonstrate the influence of the sample size $n$, which is reported in Fig.~\ref{fig:n}.
+As we can see, the variance of the accuracy with different $n$ is {within} $0.1\%$, which means accuracy will not fluctuate greatly with the change of $n$. {Meanwhile, when $n>512$, we obtain exactly the same network architecture.
+In other words, although the time costs to obtain $\boldsymbol{H}$ exponentially increase with $n$, we set $n=1, 024$ to obtain exactly the same architecture.
+Overall, We conclude that ITPruner is robust to the hyper-parameters.}

-We further conduct a experiment to demonstrate the influence of the sample size $n$, which is reported in Fig.~\ref{fig:n}.
-As we can see, the variance of the accuracy with different $n$ is 0.1\%, which means accuracy will not fluctuate greatly with the change of n and thus demonstrate the robustness of our method.
+\textbf{Different training epochs in pre-training.} Compared to the Growing \cite{yuan2020growing} based method, ITPruner need an extra pre-training stage.
+Through extensive experiments, we find that the converged pre-trained model is actually unnecessary in ITPruner.
+Specifically, we evaluate ITPruner on pre-trained models with different training epochs.
+As reported in Fig.~\ref{fig:fewer_epoch}, models trained using $>10\%$ epochs show a negligible performance gap.
+In other words, when the training epoch is set to be $10$ in pre-training stage, ITPruner shows a better performance ($93.43$ \text{vs} $92.5$) with a similar cost saving ($5.23\times$ \text{vs} $4.95\times$) in VGG compression.
+Therefore, it is clear that ITPruner does achieve lower training cost saving with a clear performance gap.
+The detailed answers to the comments are listed as follows accordingly.